CBorowski-dev/docs-operaton-org/content/update/minor/713-to-714/_index.md

 To continue using AngularJS plugins, you have to change your plugin to use the new interface and bootstrap an AngularJS application.
 You will also have to bundle AngularJS into your plugins.
 This is explained in detail in more detail in the [AngularJS example plugin](https://github.com/camunda/camunda-bpm-examples/tree/7.14/cockpit/cockpit-angularjs-search-processes).

-As your plugin is now displayed in your own AngularJS app and is decoupled from the Cockpit application, Camunda directives and services are no longer available.
+As your plugin is now displayed in your own AngularJS app and is decoupled from the Cockpit application, Operaton directives and services are no longer available.
 If you use one of the following in your plugin, you will have to migrate it.

 ### Directives
 <!-- If you used directives prefixed with CAM- -->
-Camunda directives, such as search widgets (`cam-widget-search`) or variable tables (`cam-variable-table`) can no longer be used.
+Operaton directives, such as search widgets (`cam-widget-search`) or variable tables (`cam-variable-table`) can no longer be used.
 You can still include and use UI frameworks such as [UI Bootstrap](https://angular-ui.github.io/bootstrap/), if you also bundle them with your plugin.
 As a rule of thumb, all widgets prefixed with `cam-` will be unavailable.

 ### Services
 <!-- If you used Angular services -->
 As with directives, services you could inject into your AngularJS component are no longer available.
 Only the services included in documented in the [AngularJS documentation](https://docs.angularjs.org/api) are available by default.
 Services such as `camAPI` and `Uri` can no longer be injected.
 You can still make requests against the REST API using the [$http service](https://docs.angularjs.org/api/ng/service/$http) and the API Urls that get passed into the render function.

 If you changed the CSRF-cookie name or use other HTTP-clients such as the `fetch` API, you'll also need to set the headers appropriately.
 The current CSRF token is always passed into the render function in the second argument as `api.CSRFToken`.
 The `api.engineApi` corresponds to the root of our [REST API](https://docs.camunda.org/manual/develop/reference/rest/).
 Check out the [documentation]({{< ref "/webapps/cockpit/extend/plugins.md#attributes-in-detail" >}}) for more details on the render function.